Wondering if you’ve been mis-sold a pension? Here are 5 signs that may be the case.

 If your financial advisor failed to properly explain the terms and conditions to you, this could be a sign that you were mis-sold your pension.
 After all, the last thing you want is to take out a financial product without fully understanding the small print.
 Your financial advisor should have highlighted the most important parts of the terms and conditions before supplying you with a

 copy of the document in full for you to read yourself.

 Consumers tend to seek financial advice because they don’t have the financial knowledge required to make large and potentially life-changing money decisions without some guidance.
-As a result, turning to an experienced financial adviser for help can be an extremely wise move.
+As a result, turning to an experienced financial advisor for help can be an extremely wise move.

-A good financial adviser will use years of experience and financial education to point you in the right direction of the best products for you.
-So if you took out a pension product on the recommendation of your adviser only to find out they weren’t as qualified or knowledgeable as they originally said they were, you may be eligible for compensation on the basis that you were
+A good financial advisor will use years of experience and financial education to point you in the right direction of the best products for you.
+So if you took out a pension product on the recommendation of your advisor only to find out they weren’t as qualified or knowledgeable as they originally said they were, you may be eligible for compensation on the basis that you were

 mis-sold a pension.